 Where Are the People in Turkmenistan?

 There are no people around here, other than cleaners, pretending to sweep and wash the stone paths and men on mobile platforms polishing all the numerous lamps that illuminate them.
+Almost 90% of workers in Turkmenistan are employed by the government.
 The many elite apartment blocks look empty and another car on the mega highways is an event.
 Our guide says that the old town is livelier - he lives there - but we haven’t been taken to visit it.